 About AnaYelsi

 While DEI certified, AnaYelsi is not a Diversity, Equity, and Inclusion (DEI) Educator.
-She values the content incorporated into DEI trainings but she is an Interlocking anti-racism, anti-Oppression, and decolonization educator and is focused on partnering with those interested on taking not just the first but the next (and the next and the next…) step in their work.
+She values the content incorporated into DEI trainings but she is an Interlocking Justice educator and is focused on partnering with those interested on taking not just the first but the next (and the next and the next…) step in their work.

 With AnaYelsi, conversations about implicit bias and microaggressions may be a starting place but they are never the focal or end point.
 She contracts with colleges and universities, nonprofit organizations, faith communities, businesses, and individuals that seek to build an accessible and sustainable movement for liberation that accounts for the need for both personal transformation and structural change.